coddingtonbear/teamspeak-notification/README.markdown

 You can either run the program directly like:

-    python teamspeak_notify.py &
+    teamspeak-notifier &

-Or add it to your automatically started applications.
+Add it to your automatically started applications.

+## Arguments

+You can run it with any of the following arguments:

+ - **--info** Allows you to see information about communication with Teamspeak.
+ - **--debug** Allows you to see more information than the above.
+ - **--logfile**  Allows you to specify a file to log errors to.